-Crowley claimed to be a Freemason, but the regularity of his initiations with the United Grand Lodge of England has been not only questioned, but disputed.
-In a letter from the Supreme Council of Freemasonry (available on our Aspects of the Occult Download) we learn that the title of SOVEREIGN GRAND INSPECTOR GENERAL was conferred upon him by John Yarker (33rd degree) in 1910, but the Grand Lodge of England's records show that John Yarker was thrown out of the Masonic Fraternity in 1870, some forty years before this.
+He also claimed to be a Freemason, but the regularity of his initiations with the United Grand Lodge of England has been not only questioned, but disputed.
+In a letter from the Supreme Council of Freemasonry (available from our partner at Tomegatherion) we learn that the title of SOVEREIGN GRAND INSPECTOR GENERAL was conferred upon him by John Yarker (33rd degree) in 1910, but the Grand Lodge of England's records show that John Yarker was thrown out of the Masonic Fraternity in 1870, some forty years before this!

 Crowley was an influential member of several occult organisations, the 'Hermetic Order of the Golden Dawn', the 'Astrum Argentum', and 'Ordo Templi Orientis' in particular.
 Despite the fact that Florence Farr had refused to do so, he was advanced into the second order of the Golden Dawn by Samuel Liddell MacGregor Mathers in Paris who saw in him an ally, something he desperately needed at the time.
 However their allegiance soon became an uneasy one, for Mathers, like Crowley, was a powerful magician and both were extremely competitive.
 They quarrelled constantly and engaged in magical warfare.
 Mathers killed the majority of Crowley's pack of bloodhounds; Crowley responded with an army of demons led by none other than Beelzebub.